Bangkok beaches are closer than you may realise, but there are no beaches in Bangkok, even though many people think there are.

 I had heard so much about Koh Lan but I always assumed it was a little island off Pattaya just suitable for day trips.

-Until my recent visit, I did not realise that Koh Lan had some of the best beaches near Bangkok and you can even stay overnight at some of them.
+Until my recent visit, I did not realise that Koh Lan had some of the best beaches near Bangkok and you can even stay overnight at accommodation close to some beaches.

-Not only does Koh Lan have great beaches, but the water clarity has to be seen to be believed.
+Not only does Koh Lan have a selection of the most beautiful Bangkok beaches, but the water clarity has to be seen to be believed.

-Koh Lan is not the closest beach to Bangkok but most definitely it is the one of the best beaches around Bangkok and if you are staying in Pattaya it is well worth the ferry or speedboat ride.
+Koh Lan is not the closest beach to Bangkok but most definitely it is the one of the best Bangkok beaches that I have come across.

 It seems the further you go off the coast of Pattaya, the clearer the water becomes.